-- You need help assessing the potential seriousness of a threatening situation;
+- You need help assessing the potential seriousness of a concerning situation;

-- You are experiencing a threatening situation at work and need intervention from trained staff;
+- You are experiencing a concerning or threatening situation at work and need intervention from trained staff;

-- You become aware of a workplace situation involving intimidating, harassing, or other unproductive/dangerous behaviors and need consultation; or
+- You become aware of a workplace situation involving behaviors of concern, such as intimidating, bullying, or other unproductive, disruptive, and/or dangerous behaviors; or

-- A situation involving threats or aggressive acts already has occurred and you need assistance managing the aftermath and its effect on staff; or
+- A situation involving concerning behavior already has occurred and you need assistance managing the aftermath and its effect on staff; or

-- You need help in addressing your own aggressive reactions to a workplace situation.
+- You need help in addressing your own behavior and/or reactions to a workplace situation.

 Who We Are